Parmin/training/agendas/MongoDB_AdvancedDataModeling_Training_Agenda.md

 ### Schema Design Group Exercise

-* Review a large-scale application (the specific application depends on the team)
+The instructor and students will review a large-scale application.
+The specific application depends on the team being trained.

-* Assign components to student groups
+* Assign individual application components to student groups
-* Each group develops a schema design for their components
+* Each group will develop a complete schema design for their components
-* Share and discuss results
+* Share and discuss individual designs and integration

 <style>#resources_table{display:none;}</style>